billinghamj/dms-report/README.md

 Simple library for reporting to [Dead Man's Snitch](https://deadmanssnitch.com).

 Returns promises only.
 Standard callbacks are not supported.
-Though optionally you can just "fire and forget" and discard the returned promise - in this case, delivery isn't guaranteed, but is still likely.

 You can either report manually, or wrap an existing promise-returning function.